 1959 A Clean Kill written by Michael Gilbert, starring Peter Copley and Rachel Roberts, details the unnerving possibility of a pharmacist planning a murder.
-Directed by Alastair Sim this thriller will run at London's Criterion Theatre for 142 performances.
+Directed by Alastair Sim, the thriller runs at London's Criterion Theatre for 142 performances.

 1970 Maureen Stapleton is The Gingerbread Lady in Neil Simon's first drama.
 This story of an alcoholic singer's decline is staged by Robert Moore at the Plymouth Theatre.
-The production will run for 193 performances.
-1979 Oklahoma! comes back to Broadway's Palace Theatre, starring Laurence Guittard as Curly and Christine Andreas as Laurey.
+The production runs for 193 performances.

 1979 The Negro Ensemble Company presents Home by Samm-Art Williams, who is also in the cast.
-This show, about a young black man's resistance to fight in the Vietnam war, plays as the St. Marks Playhouse for 82 performances, before transferring to Broadway.
+This show, about a young black man's resistance to fight in the Vietnam war, plays at the St. Marks Playhouse for 82 performances before transferring to Broadway.

 1998 Nicole Kidman makes her Broadway debut in David Hare's The Blue Room, a transfer from London's Donmar Warehouse.
 Though nudity is brief for her and co-star Iain Glen, U.K. critics panted over the production's sexual wattage, one scribe going so far as to call the show "pure theatrical Viagra."